AndrewFaugno/The-Tech-Blog/README.md

   * [License](#license)

   ## Installation
   Clone repo and run `npm i` to install dependencies.
 Then create the database with `source db/schema.sql` in mysql.
+To add seeds run `node seeds/index` to generate example data for database.

   ## Usage
   To use this project you must add a dotenv file with your mysql username and password thenrun `node server` or `npm start`.